carson0321/toy/README.md

 * prank.sh: Send a message to play a prank on somebody
 * mongodb_checker.sh: Check the status of mongoDB
-* clone_all_projects.sh: Clone all gitlab's projects.
+* clone_all_projects.sh: Clone all gitlab's projects to current directory
+* syn_gitlab_github.py: Sync all gitlab projects to github (Must be placed on the root directory of all gitlab projects)
 * Directory others:
   * etc-logrotate.d-mongod: Manage the automatic rotation and compression of mongoDB log file (/etc-logrotate.d/mongod & /var/log/)
   * etc-systemd-system-mongodb: Run mongoDB as a service using systemd (/etc/systemd/system/mongodb)